+The mission of WLC is to provide students with the linguistic proficiency and intercultural insights that they will need to function effectively in non-English-speaking contexts.
 Full-time faculty members are involved in three types of activities: research and/or professional development, teaching, and service.

-Being research-active means engaging in an ongoing program of scholarship, disseminating scholarly work in peer-reviewed journals or scholarly books, presenting at scholarly conferences, disseminating knowledge and engaging with academic and non-academic audiences and communities, actively seeking internal and external funding, and meaningfully engaging students in scholarship.

-- Teaching includes leading courses and independent studies, advising graduate students where applicable, as well as the advising and mentoring of students. - Service activities within the university include committee work, advising student organizations, leading Dialogues of Civilization, working with co-op coordinators to development opportunities for students, and involvement in roles that contribute to the Unit, College, and University.
+Being research-active means engaging in an ongoing program of scholarship, disseminating scholarly work in peerreviewed journals or scholarly books and presenting at scholarly conferences, disseminating knowledge and engaging with academic and non-academic audiences and communities, actively seeking internal and external funding, and meaningfully engaging students in scholarship (subject to disciplinary variation).
+Teaching includes the leading of courses, independent studies, and directed studies, the advising of graduate students where applicable, as well as the advising and mentoring of students.
+Service activities within the university include committee work, advising student organizations, and involvement in roles that contribute to the Unit, College, and University.
 Service to the profession includes serving as a reviewer, editorial work, and serving as an elected officer within professional organizations.
-Faculty will work with the unit head to effectively balance service within the university and profession. - Faculty are expected to contribute to the professional development of disciplines by promoting the discovery and dissemination of knowledge in their fields through activities such as participation in professional organizations, seminars, and colloquia relevant to the individuals' academic interests and teaching mission.
+Faculty will work with the unit head to effectively balance service within the university and profession.
+Faculty are expected to contribute to the professional development of disciplines by promoting the discovery and dissemination of knowledge in their fields through activities such as participation in professional organizations, seminars, and colloquia relevant to the individuals' academic interests and teaching mission.

-2. Appointments

-According to the Faculty Handbook, the full-time Teaching Faculty of the University is composed of tenured and tenure-track faculty members as well as non-tenure-track faculty members.

-- Specifically, tenured and tenure-track faculty members carry special responsibilities with respect to the creation and maintenance of high-quality research programs, and tenured faculty members with respect to the promotion of tenured and tenure-track faculty members. - Non-tenure-track faculty are responsible for advancing the teaching, engagement, and service missions of the academic unit and engaging in professional development to those ends.
+2. Appointments: According to the Faculty Handbook, the full-time Teaching Faculty of the University is composed of tenured and tenure-track faculty members as well as non-tenure-track faculty members.
+Specifically, tenured and tenure-track faculty members carry special responsibilities with respect to the creation and maintenance of high-quality research programs, and tenured faculty members with respect to the promotion of tenured and tenure-track faculty members.
+Non-tenure-track faculty members are responsible for advancing the teaching, engagement, and service missions of the academic unit and engaging in professional development to those ends.
 They also contribute to the governance of their units, the college and the university.
 Each type of appointment carries a distinct workload effort that reflects the responsibilities and performance expectations of each faculty member.
 Percentages and ranges of assignments are approximate standardizations appropriate to ranks.